gabeklein/expressive-mvc/README.md

 const { value } = instance;
 ```

-Also worth mentioning, you can use it for bracket-notation too (i.e. `get["property"]`), and to generally avoid clutter.
+Worth mentioning, you can use it for bracket-notation too (i.e. `get["property"]`), and generally to avoid clutter.

 <br/>

 <h2 id="concept-method">Adding methods</h2>

 What's a class without methods?
-Let's add some *actions* to abstract state-change.
+Defining "actions" can help abstract state-change.

 ```jsx
 class Counter extends Model {